ava-labs/avalanche-wallet/README.md

 ## Installation

-1) Clone the repo ``git clone https://github.com/ava-labs/ava-wallet.git``
+1) Clone the repo ``git clone https://github.com/ava-labs/avalanche-wallet.git``
-2) Go to root of the project ``cd ava-wallet``
+2) Go to root of the project ``cd avalanche-wallet``
 3) Install javascript dependencies with ``yarn install``.

 ## Running The Project

-In order for the wallet to work, it needs the AVA network to operate on.
-By default the wallet will connect to the AVA test network.
+In order for the wallet to work, it needs the Avalanche network to operate on.
+By default the wallet will connect to the Avalanche test network.

 1) If you want to connect to a local network, make sure you have installed and able to run a Gecko node properly.
 2) Run the project with hot reloading ``yarn serve``